MTV True Life Episode

-The NVA extends its appreciation to Tamra, Tess and Tali, the courageous young women who shared their personal stories of finding help and hope for vulvodynia, vaginismus and pelvic floor muscle dysfunction on the December 6th episode of MTV True Life.
+The NVA extends its appreciation to Tamra, Tess and Tali, the courageous young women who shared their personal stories of finding help and hope for vulvodynia, vaginismus and pelvic floor muscle dysfunction on MTV True Life.
 You can now watch the full episode online.

 Dr. Oz Show Features Vulvodynia Segment